Wednesday 4:30 - 7:10

 networks increases the scope and significance of low-power computing

 research.
 Recently, there has been also growing interest in power management

 issues for web servers and internet data server farms.

 This is a seminar type course with strong emphasis on hot research issues in system-level low-power computing.
 As such, the focus will be on operating systems-, network- and application-level power management techniques.
 Most of the existing techniques attempt to obtain energy savings at the cost of degraded operation (e.g. reduced throughput, speed or transmission range) yielding novel and intriguing Computer Science Problems: how to keep the network connected with reduced transmission ranges, how to meet all the deadlines with reduced CPU speed, how to provide acceptable QoS guarantees for multimedia streams with reduced frame rates, and many others.
 An emerging class of problems deal with maximizing system performance in the context of systems that must remain functional for a given operation/mission time with a fixed energy budget (energy-constrained operation).

 During the term, we will present, discuss and evaluate various papers in Operating Systems, Real-Time Systems and Networking research on low-power computing.
 Through a comprehensive term project, the students will be able to focus on a well-defined area of low-power computing and perform a preliminary research.
 There will be no exams.
 The course is particularly suitable for PhD students and advanced MS students interested in hot research issues in the general Systems area.
+The course will also satisfy the breadth requirement of the MS in CS program for the Systems and Networks area.
 A tentative list of discussion topics include:

 encouraged to contact the instructor if they believe that their background (in